Title: Botanist, Professor Emerita

 Location: Bloomington, Indiana, United States

-Sarah Clevenger, Ph.D., Botanist and Professor Emerita at Indiana State University, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in botany.
+Sarah Clevenger, Ph.D., botanist and Professor Emerita at Indiana State University, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in botanical science.
+Much of her work was done at a time when women were not accepted as equals in science.

-A member of the American Institute for Biological Science and the American Society of Plant Taxonomists, Dr. Clevenger is most proud of being an outside examiner for dissertations in Canada and India.
-In recognition of her exceptional undertakings, she has been highlighted in several editions of Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in the Midwest, Who’s Who in the World and Who’s Who of American Women.
+As a former member of the American Institute for Biological Science and the American Society of Plant Taxonomists, Dr. Clevenger is proud of being an outside examiner for Ph.D. dissertations in Canada and India.
+In recognition of her exceptional undertakings, she has been highlighted in several editions of Who’s Who in America, Who’s Who in Science and Engineering, Who’s Who in the Midwest, and Who’s Who in the World.

 For more information, please visit: